Reviews (1-25 of 26)

 Feature Scorecard Summary

-About JMP Statistical Discovery Software from SAS
+What is JMP Statistical Discovery Software from SAS?

 JMP® is the SAS® software designed for dynamic data visualization and analytics on the desktop.
 Interactive, comprehensive and highly visual, JMP® includes comprehensive capabilities for data access and processing, statistical analysis, design of experiments, multivariate analysis, quality and reliability analysis, scripting, graphing and charting, and more.
 According to the vendor, JMP® enables data interaction and the exploration of relationships to spot hidden trends, dig into areas of interest and move in new directions that hadn’t yet been considered.